umbraco/UmbracoDocs/10/umbraco-forms/developer/extending/adding-a-fieldtype.md

 ## Backoffice entry rendering

-The third and final client-side view file used for settings is in the rendering of the submitted values for the field in the "Entries" section of the backoffice.
+The third and final client-side view file used for settings is in the rendering of the submitted values for the field.
+This rendering takes place in the "Entries" section of the backoffice.

 These are defined by the `RenderView` property of a field type and are found in `App_Plugins\UmbracoForms\backoffice\Common\RenderTypes\`.